Trusts and Foundations

 Formed in the late 1100s, it is one of the oldest trusts in the UK.
 It was set up to provide a Hospital for poor and destitute males of the Borough of Bedford, who had fallen on hard times.
 A very supportive Trust, they have provided us with a grant for core services.

-We are also very grateful to the Woodroffe Benton Foundation, E A Timson Family Trust, the Strangward Trust, the Potton Consolidated Charity, , Robert Lucas, the Page Fund, and several others that have made it possible for us to provide our 40 years of service.
+We are also very grateful to the Woodroffe Benton Foundation, E A Timson Family Trust, the Strangward Trust, Robert Lucas, the Page Fund, the Samaritans and several others over the years that have made it possible for us to provide our 43 years of service to the neurological community.

 Recent Projects